+Different learning styles for kids help to take up the required-right style to learn.
 Remember, there is nothing called the perfect learning pathway.
 It would differ from a person to person.
 For example, while rhymes may be the best way to teach students to grasp information at the primary level, it may not be so for the middle school.
 For them perhaps, lab based activities maybe a better choice.

 Supporting the student: